 In a nutshell, this step captures your child’s preferences and important details such as availability and what stores they wish to work at.
-You may want to guide your child through what are suitable store preferences i.e. if public transport is required you may need to check routes and time tables first.
+You may want to guide your child through what are suitable store preferences i.e. if public transport is required you may need to check routes and timetables first.

-In regards to availability, make sure your child indicates which days and times will be suitable on an on-going basis.
+In regards to availability, make sure your child indicates which days and times will be suitable on an ongoing basis.
 This information will help stores plan rosters and see what departments may be a good match.

 Once the Expression of Interest Application is completed, your child will be guided through any other steps in the process, an online customer service assessment may be required as the next step in the process.
 All instructions and information will be provided when this arises.

-From here your child will be notified on email about positions that arise from stores, please review details provided and check closing date information.
+From here your child will be notified by email about positions that arise from stores, please review the details provided and check closing date information.
 Once an application for the store is completed our recruitment team will assess suitability against store criteria.
 Your child should receive an email communication either way which will say whether your child will progress to the next stage or whether they may have been unsuccessful on that occasion.

 If your child is unsuccessful in the process, please remember that sometimes our processes can be pretty competitive; we would encourage your child to re-apply with that store or others in the future.